 Going Off Fluoxetine: Talk to a Doctor

-It is important to speak with a physician if one wants to stop Prozac.
-A competent doctor will give his or her patient detailed instructions on how to taper off it to avoid withdrawal symptoms like sleeplessness, irritability, dramatic weight loss or gain, fatigue, headaches, confusion, and vertigo.
+It is essential to speak with a physician if one wants to stop Prozac, possibly due to Prozac weight gain.
+A competent doctor will give his or her patient detailed instructions on how to taper off it to avoid withdrawal symptoms like sleeplessness, irritability, dramatic body mass loss or gain, fatigue, headaches, confusion, and vertigo.
 These symptoms can persist for up to two months.

-Apart from causing dramatic weight gain or loss, fluoxetine can produce feelings of euphoria that can lead to abuse and addiction.
-If a person is unable to cope with the symptoms of withdrawal from Prozac or experiencing sudden body mass changes, getting professional help at a rehab center is crucial – these facilities have experienced medical staff who help people heal in a safe, welcoming environment.
+Apart from causing dramatic body mass gain or loss, Fluoxetine can produce feelings of euphoria that can lead to abuse and addiction.
+If a person cannot cope with symptoms of withdrawal from Prozac or experiencing sudden body mass changes, getting professional help at a rehab center is crucial.
+These facilities have experienced medical staff who help people heal in a safe, welcoming environment.

 Find the best treatment options.
 Call our free and confidential helpline

 Most private insurances acceptedMarketing fee may apply

 - Afkhami-Ardekani, M., & Sedghi, H. (2005).
 Effect of fluoxetine on weight reduction in obese patients.
 Indian journal of clinical biochemistry : IJCB, 20(1), 135–138. https://doi.org/10.1007/BF02893059